Chapter 5 : Debrief

 Ron paused, took a deep breath and concluded, “I held on to what Harry was saying.
 I trusted him, despite what I was feeling.
 I turned my anger against the locket and stabbed it for all I was worth.
 In the end, the bond between Harry and me was far stronger than Voldemort’s deceptions.”

 “Three Horcruxes down,” said Harry.

 Hermione was watching Ron closely as he said all this, turning paler and paler.
-She was feeling a little guilty about how she had treated Ron after he returned to the tent but she could live with that.
-More important, she had to get to grips with the fears that Ron referred to.
+She was feeling a little guilty about how she had treated Ron after he returned to the tent, but she could live with that.
+More importantly, she had to get to grips with the fears that Ron referred to.
 They really needed to talk about this.